cybercongress/launch-kit/cyber_address_converter/README.md

 ## Preparation

-1. You need to build tool.
-Run
+1. You need to build the tool.
+Run:

 ```bash
 go build -o cyber ./
 ```
-If it go tight you can see after build binary tool `cyber` in the current repo
+If it goes right, you can see it after building the binary tool `cyber` in the current repo

 ## Cosmos to Cyber

-For converting `cosmos` addresses into `cyber` copy prepared previously `cosmos.csv` file from `../cosmos_gift_tool/data/cosmos.csv` to the current repo
+For converting `cosmos` addresses into `cyber` copy the previously prepared `cosmos.csv` file from `../cosmos_gift_tool/data/cosmos.csv` to the current repo

 ```bash
 cp ../cosmos_gift_tool/data/cosmos.csv cosmos.csv